Tzung-Jeng Hwang, IPA Bulletin Editor-in-Chief

 In “Technology Corner”:

-These articles are useful and interesting.
-They cover many aspects in psychogeriatrics, from clinical to research and from practice to policy.
-With our active editors and contributors, we hope we can further improve the content of the Bulletin and make it a useful platform for communications and exchanging experiences among IPA members.
+I want to thank the editors who continue to provide thought-provoking articles and share precious insights with our members.
+We hope more members can join the editing team and contribute diverse viewpoints to this IPA platform.
+By doing so, we can further improve the content of the Bulletin and make it a useful platform for international communications among IPA members.
 You are always welcome to submit articles to express your thoughts and feelings in this great IPA community.
 Please reach us at IPABulletin@ipa-online.org.